Will I be affected when the UK leaves the EU?

 There is no official university deadline for applying for most of our courses, but it is always advisable to apply early.
 You do not have to wait until you finish your current course to apply for your course at Anglia Ruskin.
 You can apply via one of our representatives in your country (see country pages), via UCAS for undergraduate (Bachelor degree) courses or directly online from the relevant course page of our website for postgraduate (Master degree).

-If you apply for an undergraduate course through UCAS, the first deadline for courses starting in September, is on 15th January, although it is still possible to apply after this date.
+If you apply for an undergraduate course through UCAS, the first deadline for courses starting in September, was 15 January 2020, although it is still possible to apply after this date.
 Visit the UCAS website for more information.

 What is Clearing?